k21971/EvilHack/doc/evilhack-changelog.md

 - The Hand of Vecna has a chance to cause area of effect explosive cold damage
 - Health regeneration for Druids while in wildshape
+- Druids (giant) carrying boulders will automatically drop them when wildshaped into a form that can't throw boulders